 Descended from the same stock as Griffith of Penrhyn, the founder of the family was

-married Mallt daughter of Griffith Derwas ap Meurig of Nannau (see Nannau family).
+Son of Robin ap Griffith by his first marriage.
+He married Mallt daughter of Griffith Derwas ap Meurig of Nannau.
 His half-brother, Thomas, was executed as a Lancastrian at Conway in 1468 by William Herbert, first earl of Pembroke of the Herbert line, but Griffith seems to have imitated the pliancy of his Griffith kinsmen at Penrhyn; he appears regularly as a royal official and crown farmer in Caernarvonshire from 1459 to 1475, and in 1466 he was member of a commission appointed to enquire into reports that various revenues of Caernarfonshire and Anglesey were unpaid since the accession of Edward IV (Hist.
 Gwydir Family, ed.
 1927, 19; Min.
 Acc., 1180/1-1181/5; Cal.
 Pat.
 Rolls, 1461-7, 529).
-His son,

-was the first of the family to adopt the surname WILLIAMS; he married Lowry, daughter of Henry Salesbury of Llanrhaeadr, and described himself as an old man before 1559.
+Son of William ap Griffith, and the first of the family to adopt the surname Williams.
+He married Lowry, daughter of Henry Salesbury of Llanrhaeadr, and described himself as an old man before 1559.
 He was one of the commissioners of inquiry for the dioceses of Bangor and S. Asaph appointed in 1535 in pursuance of articles and instructions relating to tenths and spiritualities.
 He was sheriff of Caernarvonshire in 1542, 1547, and 1553.
 His will was dated 24 June 1558 and proved 3 June 1559.
 (His third son, Thomas, founded the family of Williams of Faenol, see Griffith, Pedigrees, 190).
-His eldest son,

 Published date: 1959